-ADMISSION TO TEACHER EDUCATION
+CHECKPOINT 1: ADMISSION TO TEACHER EDUCATION

-Application for admission to teacher education should be made at the beginning of the semester following completion of ED 296 (Field Experience).
-Decision factors include cumulative GPA (2.75 or better cumulative GPA), ACT/COMPASS scores, and disposition reports.
-The Department, with the assistance of the Teacher Education Council, conducts interviews of candidates.
+Application for admission to teacher education should be made during the semester when ED 296 (Field Experience) is taken.
+Decision factors include cumulative GPA, ACT/COMPASS scores, and disposition reports.

+Requirements for admission:

+The department, with the assistance of the Teacher Education Council, conducts interviews of candidates.
 Candidates who are not enrolled at NNU for two consecutive semesters need to reapply for admission to the Teacher Education Program when they return.